epogrebnyak/abacus/README.md

 ## What `abacus` can do

-`abacus` enables you to complete a full accounting cycle:
+`abacus` enables you to complete a full accounting cycle through following steps.

 - Define a chart of accounts with five types of accounts (assets, expenses, capital, liabilities and income) and contra accounts (eg depreciation).
 - Create a blank general ledger for a new company or a general ledger with starting balances from previous period for existing company.